 02.05 Protection of SGI.

-review security-related information against the criteria for SGI and properly designates, protects, and controls SGI in accordance with regulations and site procedures.
+The NRC authorized entity shall review security-related information against the criteria for SGI and properly designates, protects, and controls SGI in accordance with NRC regulations and site procedures.
 (10 CFR 73.21 & .22)

-Verify that the NRC authorized entits security storage containers used to store SGI not bear identifying marks that indicate or identify the sensitivity of the information contained within.
+Verify that the NRC authorized entity’s security storage containers used to store SGI shall not bear identifying marks that indicate or identify the sensitivity of the information contained within.
 (10 CFR 73.22(c) (2))

 02.06 Marking of SGI.

-implement a process to ensure that documents or other matter, containing SGI, are conspicuously marked on the top and bottom of each page, i.e., “Safeguards Information.”
+The NRC authorized entity shall implement a process to ensure that documents or other matter, containing SGI, are conspicuously marked on the top and bottom of each page, i.e., “Safeguards Information.”
 (10 CFR 73.22 (d)(1))

-NRC authorized entits processes used to prepare documents containing SGI for delivery to the NRC include marking of transmittal letters or memoranda to indicate that attachments or enclosures contain SGI but that the transmittal document or other matter does not (i.e., “when separated from SGI attachment or enclosure, this document is decontrolled.”)
+NRC authorized entity’s processes used to prepare documents containing SGI for delivery to the NRC include marking of transmittal letters or memoranda to indicate that attachments or enclosures contain SGI but that the transmittal document or other matter does not (i.e., “when separated from SGI attachment or enclosure, this document is decontrolled.”)
 (10 CFR 73.22(d)(2))

 02.07 Processing, Reproducing, and Transmitting SGI.

-he processes for the electronic transmission of SGI outside of an authorized place of use or storage include the use of NRC approved secure electronic devices, such as facsimiles or telephone devices or electronic mail that is encrypted by Federal Information Processing Standard (FIPS) 140-2 or later (10 CFR 73.22(f)(3))
+The processes for the electronic transmission of SGI outside of an authorized place of use or storage shall include the use of NRC approved secure electronic devices, such as facsimiles or telephone devices or electronic mail that is encrypted by an NRC approved method, such as Federal Information Processing Standard (FIPS) 140-2 or later (unless under extraordinary conditions.)
+(10 CFR 73.22(f)(3))

 2.08 Removal from SGI Category and SGI Destruction.

-process for removal of documents, or other matter from the SGI category when the information no longer meets the criteria of SGI.
+NRC authorized entity has a specific and controlled process for removal of documents, or other matter from the SGI category when the information no longer meets the criteria of SGI.
 (10 CFR 73.22(h))

-b. he processes for decontrolling SGI include measures to obtain the authority to remove the information from the SGI category through NRC approval or through consultation with the organization or individual who made the original SGI determination.
+b.
+The processes for decontrolling SGI shall include measures to obtain the authority to remove the information from the SGI category through NRC approval or through consultation with the organization or individual who made the original SGI determination.
 (10 CFR 73.22(h))

-he process for the destruction of SGI and method of destruction preclude reconstruction by means available to the public at large.
+The process for the destruction of SGI and, the method of destruction, shall preclude reconstruction by means available to the public at large.
 (10 CFR 73.22(i))

 02.09 Reviews.

-Events and Logs. event reports, safeguards log entries and corrective action program entries for the previous 12 months (or since the last inspection) that concern the protection of SGI program, and follow up.
+Events and Logs.
+The NRC authorized entity shall maintain event reports, safeguards log entries, and corrective action program entries for the previous 12 months (or since the last inspection) that concern the protection of SGI program, and shall follow up and maintain records of those actions.

-Safeguard Information Program Reviews. conduct reviews of their SGI program.
+Safeguard Information Program Reviews.
+The NRC authorized entity shall conduct reviews of their SGI program.

-Problem Identification and Resolution of Problems. identif problems with the protection of SGI program and enters the problems in the corrective action program, as appropriate for SGI topics. resolve the regulatory requirement issue.
+Problem Identification and Resolution of Problems.
+The NRC authorized entity shall identify problems with the protection of SGI program and enters the problems into the corrective action program, as appropriate for SGI topics.
+Identified problems shall be resolve while maintaining compliance with the regulatory requirements for the issue.

 02.10 Marking of SGI.

-a. implement a process to ensure the first page of documents containing SGI bear the: name; title; and organization of the individual authorized to make an SGI determination; who has determined that the document or other matter contains SGI; the date the determination was made; and indicates that unauthorized disclosure will be subject to civil and criminal sanctions.
+a.
+The NRC authorized entity shall implement a process to ensure the first page of documents containing SGI bear the: name; title; and organization of the individual authorized to make an SGI determination; who has determined that the document or other matter contains SGI; the date the determination was made; and indicates that unauthorized disclosure will be subject to civil and criminal sanctions.
 (10 CFR 73.22(d)(1))

-NRC authorized entits processes used to prepare documents containing SGI for delivery to the NRC include portion marking, for the transmittal document, but not the attachment, in accordance with the regulation.
+NRC authorized entity’s processes used to prepare documents containing SGI for delivery to the NRC include portion marking, for the transmittal document, but not the attachment, in accordance with the regulation.
 (10 CFR 73.22(d)(3))